 It is not a secret that organizations are being attacked from all angles and from all parts of the world.
 It is an eye opener when you look closely at how many times daily a network is being scanned or attacked for vulnerable weak spots.
-Enhancing your network and information security has never been more important.
+Enhancing your security posture has never been more important.
 When a company is breached they are exposing sensitive and personal user information, setting themselves up for law suites, investigations, not to mention damaging their brand reputation.

 The easiest way attackers get access to a network is through phishing emails or hijacked websites to spread their malware loaded with an exploit.
 An exploit is a piece of software that takes advantage of a vulnerability to gain access or encrypt the device, in the cases of ransomware.

 WannaCry and NotPetya ransomware attacks had the ability to spread and hunt out machines without the latest patches and updates installed.
 Within a day it was reported to have infected more than 230,000 computers in over 150 countries and cost companies billions of dollars.
 On average, smaller companies lost $100,000 per ransomware incident due to downtime and recovery costs.

 How can improve my security posture and get a baseline security program?

 Penetration testing is a key requirement for compliance to help an organization identify and improve security gaps.
 Pen tests will simulate a cyber-attack which measures how well your security posture and controls stand up to malicious internal and external threats.